NSFW-API/F.A.P.S/README.md

 - If you see "REPLICATE_API_TOKEN environment variable is not set", check your `.env` file and make sure it's in the correct location

+## Configuration Files

+Place your sweep configuration YAML files in the `sweep_configs/` directory.
+These files are git-ignored by default to avoid committing potentially sensitive parameters or API information.

+Example configuration files can be found in the project root:
+- `example-config.yaml` - Basic parameter sweep template

 ## Grid Interaction

 - **Thumbnail grid** - Lightweight JPG thumbs